wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/integration.rst

 ``level``
 ---------

-Filter rules by level: push only alerts with the specified level or above.
+This filter alerts by rule level.
+It will push only alerts with the specified level or above.

 ``rule_id``
 -----------

-Filter by rule ID.
+This filters alerts by rule ID.

 ``group``
 ---------

-Filter rules by category. `OS_Regex Syntax`_.
+This filters alerts by rules. `OS_Regex Syntax`_.

 ``event_location``
 ------------------

-Filter rules by location where they were originated. `OS_Regex Syntax`_
+This filters alerts by the location of where the event originated. `OS_Regex Syntax`_

 .. _`OS_Regex Syntax`: http://ossec-docs.readthedocs.org/en/latest/syntax/regex.html